influencemapping/whos_got_dirt-server/index.md

 The endpoint is `GET /entities?queries=<queries>`.

 This table documents which operators, if any, are supported by each API for each parameter.
+You may need to scroll the table to the right to see all columns.

-*Note: The `type` parameter is **required** by Poderopedia.*
+Note: The `type` parameter is **required** by Poderopedia.

 {% include entities_table.md %}